kingston-hackSpace/12V_devices_with_Arduino/README.md

 ---
 ## ELECTRONIC DIAGRAM

-IMPORTANT NOTE!
+⚠️ IMPORTANT NOTE!
 MOSFET pins have specific functions.
 See this image to see their order and function.

 See diagram here.

 ---
-## ABOUT IRLZ44NN MOSFET
+## ABOUT THE IRLZ44N MOSFET

 This is the main component that allow us to channel our 12V from the power supply to the 12V actuator via a Arduino signal (5V).

-It can be used as an on/off swtich or for PWM signals.
+It can be used as an on/off swtich or control PWM signals (for LED brightness of motor speed control).

-The IRLZ44NN MOSFET as safetly handle up to 5A (gets wamr), or 10A if using a heatsink.
+⚠️ The IRLZ44NN MOSFET as safetly handle up to 5A (gets wamr), or 10A if using a heatsink.